maystify/sauce-bucket/raw/index.md

 When you give Sauce Bucket directory names to either read or write to, make sure that the directories already exist, as Sauce Bucket won't make a parent directory for you.

+Want to customize your site's html?
+Just modify the "model.html" file in your parent directory!
+(Make sure you keep all the ids, or the rendering will break...)

 # Todo
 - [ ] Add more dynamics to the base model